RanBezen/Statistical-Learning-For-Broiler-Temperature-Prediction/README.md

 The models were estimated using three indicates: Rsquare, root mean square error (RMSE), and an absolute absolute error rate (MAPE).
 Using these measures I could compare different regression models (linear and nonlinear).
 The results showed that the Artificial Neural Networks model had the best scores with R square = 0.8121, RMSE = 0.2451, MAPE = 2.26%

+* The project is part of a commercial product development, so I can not share the full data

 ## Data structure

 |     Params    |       Type     |   Mean     |  sd    |